jbebe/Darktide-Mods/lovesmenot/media/Vortex.md

 [list]
 [*]player on (true) level 9999+
-[*]very skilled player with no remarkable acts towards the team [*]player that always tries to help but without situation awareness [*]guy that showed you how to get some secret
+[*]very skilled player with no remarkable acts towards the team [*]player that always tries to help but without situational awareness [*]guy that showed you how to get some secret
 [/list]
 To wrap it up, a good attitude towards the Loves Me Not mod is to rate people when you are especially shocked by their behavior.
-That shock should happen at most once a day, normally.
+That shock is not limited to but should happen at most once a day, normally.

 [size=4]Rules[/size]
 Let's talk a little about user behavior.
-In order to use the community mode of the mod, you have to posess a copy of Dartkide.
+In order to use the community mode of the mod, you have to posess a copy of Darktide.
 Darktide is not cheap.
 In case you rate everyone during every mission, chances are you are getting banned soon and there's no coming back.
 Another rule is not to force a negative rating on someone by telling your friends to rate the target player.
-If you are all in a strike team and see someone toxic, that's fair, but if it's organized, chances are you are all banned soon after the stats come in.
+If you are all in a strike team and see someone toxic, that's fair, but if it's organized hate, chances are you are all banned soon after the stats come in.
 As rating cannot be fully objective, those two are the only rules.
-Just because you rated someone out of spite alone, it won't change the ratings anyway so you're good.
+Just because you rate someone negative out of spite once in a while, it won't change the ratings anyway so you won't get banned.
+Doing so many times a day puts you at risk of a permanent ban.

 [size=4]Privacy Policy[/size]